bloomberg/chromium.bb/src/mojo/public/cpp/bindings/README.md

 interface which itself already has a master interface.

-If you want to test an associated interface endpoint without first associating it, you can use `mojo::MakeIsolatedRequest()`.
+If you want to test an associated interface endpoint without first associating it, you can use `mojo::MakeRequestAssociatedWithDedicatedPipe`.
 This will create working associated interface endpoints which are not actually associated with anything else.

 ### Read more